Inquest of Pilot Pirx: Discussion

 In this tale Lem puts forth the idea that what is perceived a human weakness is in fact an advantage over a perfect machine.
 Pirx defeats the robot because a human can hesitate, make wrong decisions, have doubts, but a robot cannot.

 Polish film critic Krzysztof Loska thinks that the film adaptation unduly shifted Lem's original focus on the definition of humanity to the trope of robot rebellion.

+Jerzy Jarzębski cites the robot pilot among the examples of Lem's robots who got destroyed by an infusion of humanness into them (see "Stanisław Lem and robots" for more on this issue): the robot pilot, otherwise a perfect machine, acquires a truly humane pride and vanity, and attempts to make an "optimal" decision to show its superiority over humans.